Carpet Installation: What to Expect

 Before the Work Begins

 The flooring retailer you selected your carpet from will typically take care of the basics.
-They will send out an estimator to measure your space and determine how to minimize waste to maximize your carpet.
+They will send out an estimator to measure the square feet of your space and determine how to minimize waste to maximize your pad and carpet purchase.
 They will also suggest a local professional installer who is familiar with your carpet and has the necessary experience to install it in your home.

 Talk to Your Installer